 On today’s date in 1831, the SS Royal William was launched by Lady and Lord Aylmer at Cape Cove, Que.

-In fact, the steamship was commissioned by brewer John Molson and a group of investors from different colonies across British North America before being built in Cap-Blanc, Quebec by John Saxton Campbell and George Black.
+She was commissioned by brewer John Molson and a group of investors from different colonies across British North America before being built in Cap-Blanc, Quebec by John Saxton Campbell and George Black.
 The steam engines were installed in Montreal.
 Altogether, the steamship measured 49 metres long and 13 metres wide.

 The Royal William eventually crossed the Atlantic Ocean in 1833.